 In connection with our acquisition of EnviroSystems, we assumed the outstanding options to purchase EnviroSystems preferred stock, which, as of the effective time of the merger, became exercisable to purchase up to 983,329 shares of our common stock.
-All shares of common stock issuable upon the exercise of such options are included in the 6,400,000 shares of common stock issuable to the EnviroSystems preferred stockholders in connection with the merger.
+All shares of common stock issuable upon the exercise of such options are included in the 6,400,000 shares of common stock issued to the EnviroSystems preferred stockholders in connection with the merger.
 All of such 6,400,000 shares are being held in an escrow account and the shares of common stock issuable upon the exercise of such options shall be delivered to the holders thereof out of the escrow account, after certain restrictions on transfer have terminated.
-Accordingly, the exercise of any or all of such options.
+Accordingly, the exercise of any or all of such options will not cause an increase in our issued and outstanding shares of common stock.
+In addition, we will not receive any proceeds from the exercise of such options.
 Such proceeds shall be paid to the EnviroSystems preferred stockholders pro rata.
 See "Description of the Merger."